 DEQ identified priority implementation management strategies and specific practices in Table 2 and Section 2.1.
-DEQ expects these strategies and practices to increase site effective shade and address the excess solar radiation and shade deficits calculated along streams within the Willamette Subbasins (see Section 8 of the TMDL Rule).
-DEQ focused on the three vegetation strategies described in Section 2.1 to identify timelines for achieving surrogate effective shade targets in
+DEQ expects these strategies and practices to increase site effective shade and address the excess solar radiation and shade deficits calculated along streams within the Willamette Subbasins (TMDL Rule, Section 8).
+DEQ focused on the three vegetation strategies described in Section 2.1 to identify timelines for achieving surrogate effective shade targets in streamside vegetation types.
+Effective shade curves are applicable to any stream that does not have site specific shade targets.
+Effective shade curves represent the maximum possible effective shade for a given vegetation type.